Polyconseil/cogite/README.rst

 **Cogite** could be extended to use ``git merge`` through a configuration option.
 This is not how the main author uses Git, so this feature would need to be an external contribution.
-Could it be yours? ;)

 Demo